doxxedd/dinari.ca/content/posts/vikectf/cipher-cracking.md

 Watchout for some picoCTF and HTB Cyber Apocalypse writeups in the coming days! (and a couple of rev challenges from vike)

 I'm a big F1 fan and today's FIA judgement was abysmal (as always), demoting Alonso to 4th place after they took 2hrs to analyze a single jpeg.
-But Alonso *is* GOATED so he still celebrated his podium
+But Alonso *is* GOATED so he still celebrated his podium.
+EDIT: LOOKS LIKE THEY GAVE 3RD BACK TO HIM YAYY!